 This method of working in a round is very useful if you want to avoid too many sewn seams

-You may have noticed that earlier i said that the slip stitch is not usually used as a fabric stitch. it is however possible to make a slip stitch fabric, but I am not altogether convinced that it is worth it.
+You may have noticed that earlier I said that the slip stitch is not usually used as a fabric stitch, not on its own anyway.
+It is however possible to make a slip stitch fabric, but I am not altogether convinced that it is worth it.

 I am intrigued to have found this book totally dedicated to the slip stitch!
 There are no reviews so I don't know what it's like, but worth a look